Parsl/parsl/docs/userguide/data.rst

-The NoOpFileStaging provider assumes that files specified either with a path or with the ``file`` URL scheme are available both on the submit and execution side - for example, when there is a shared file system.
+The NoOpFileStaging provider assumes that files specified either with a path or with the ``file`` URL scheme are available both on the submit and execution side - this occurs, for example, when there is a shared file system.

 FTP, HTTP, HTTPS: separate task staging